owncloud/docs/docs/checking-broken-links.md

 It is good practice to first start checking excluding external pages / sites.
 ``linkcheck`` will report internal broken links AND broken links to anchors.
 Note: you can pipe the result into a file.
 Just add in ``> ../linkcheck.log``.
-The grep filter reduces the output to important once.
+The grep filter reduces the output to important ones.

 ```console
 linkcheck --skip-file ../my_skip_file.txt --no-connection-failures-as-warnings | grep "HTTP 40"